onflow/docs/docs/networks/network-architecture/index.md

 | ![scenario_1](images/verification.png) |  Verification  | Verification nodes ensure that transactions are truthfully executed.                                                                        | Verification nodes verify the work of the execution nodes.
 They either approve or disagree with their results, reporting their findings to the consensus nodes. |
 | ![scenario_1](images/access.png)       |     Access     | Access Nodes route transactions into the network and replicate (parts of) the state and transaction results for external clients to query.  | Access node serve the API calls to send and read data from the chain.                                                                                           |

-In the next section lets look at how Flow solves the three problems.
+In the next section lets look at how Flow solves the three big problems.